surifirstpin/biplus_documentation/docs/README.md

 #### Customer Success

-When it comes to business establishment and success, Acubi software is an innovation that has ability to share and collaborate ideas efficiently.
+When it comes to business establishment and success, our software is an innovation that has ability to share and collaborate ideas efficiently.

 # Faster and smarter decision making